 Mt Asahidake 1 Day Snowshoeing TourGuided day tour from Asahikawa

-Step into the world of winter white for a snowy adventure with experienced local guides on this Hokkaido 1 day snowshoeing tour.
-Daisetsuzan in Winter is a magical place you won’t find anywhere else!
+Step into a world of white winter for a snowy adventure.
+Our experienced local guides show you the best of the slopes around Mt Asahidake on this Hokkaido 1 day snowshoeing tour.
+The Daisetsuzan Mountains in winter is a magical place full of experiences you won’t find anywhere else!

 Tour Duration1 Day